Simbiat23/Ajo/README.md

 ## What's actually built (current scope)

-Given the time available, I made a deliberate call to build **one feature end-to-end, fully** — Circles — rather than build every entity partially.
+Given the time available, I made a deliberate call to build **one feature end-to-end, fully** Circles- rather than build every entity partially.
 Full CRUD for Circles is implemented and working, on both backend and frontend, and User registration is implemented on the backend.

 **Backend (Spring Boot + MySQL):**
-- `User` — registration only (entity, repository, service, controller, DTOs, custom exception for duplicate emails)
+- `User` - registration only (entity, repository, service, controller, DTOs, custom exception for duplicate emails)
-- `Circle` — full CRUD (create, read all, read by id, update, delete), with DTOs, auto-generated invite codes, and seed data
+- `Circle` - full CRUD (create, read all, read by id, update, delete), with DTOs, auto-generated invite codes, and seed data
 - Swagger/OpenAPI documentation, live at `/swagger-ui/index.html`

 **Frontend (React + TypeScript + Chakra UI):**